wo3kie/cxxDojo/README.md

 **ode.cpp**
 Implement a function to solve a first order ordinary differential equation numerically with Euler's and Runge-Kutta methods.

-**gsl/covariance.cpp**
-Implement a function to calculate a covariance between two collections.

 **matrix.cpp**
 Implement a simple matrix class.
 Provide a basic functionality for it.